Skip to content

 Diagnostic Steps:

-1. Verify group membership is current (check timestamp)
+1. Verify group membership is current (check timestamp on the membership record)

 2. Have user sign out completely and sign back in